| |

 Driving the Million Dollar Highway Colorado

-The scenic drive on the Colorado Million Dollar Highway (U.S. Route 550) from Silverton to Ouray is one of the most breathtaking and impressive drives in this state.
-What are the most exciting highlights on this route?
-How to prepare for a trip?
-When to drive?
-Check our tips for driving the Million Dollar Highway in Colorado to have a fantastic adventure.
+The scenic drive on the Colorado Million Dollar Highway (U.S. Route 550) from Silverton to Ouray is one of this state’s most breathtaking and impressive drives.
+What are the most exciting highlights of this route?
+How should you prepare for a trip?
+When should you drive?
+Check out our tips for driving the Million Dollar Highway in Colorado to have a fantastic adventure.

 This article may contain affiliate / compensated links.
 For full information, please see our disclaimer here.